Sylvalla escapes Avondale castle and the life of a princess, in search of the adventure she’s always wanted – but once found, adventure bites back.

 Fortunately, she is not alone.
 Unfortunately, her new-found companions are less than heroic.
 Jonathan would rather make money.
 Dirk would rather live a long and happy life.
 And at 150, old Capro would rather stop gallivanting, and harangue unsuspecting wizardry students about his glory days over a nice cup of tea.

-Quest has everything; monsters, chases, escapes and
+Quest has everything; monsters, chases, escapes and a complete lack of true love.

 What the Reviewers Say